-- Developing the biennial Chief Health Officer's (CHO) Report (a statutory requirement);
+- Develops the biennial Chief Health Officer's Report.

-- Maintaining registers/collections of health conditions and events, such as the ACT Cancer Registry and the ACT Maternal and Perinatal Data Collection
+- Maintains registers/collections of health conditions and events, such as the ACT Cancer Registry, the Prostate Cancer Outcomes Registry and the ACT Maternal and Perinatal Data Collection.

-- Producing and disseminating epidemiological information on the health status of people in the ACT
+- Produces and disseminates epidemiological information on the health status of people in the ACT.

-- Developing and building on data systems that collect population health information, including data linkage capabilities
+- Develops and builds on data systems that collect population health information, including data linkage capabilities.

-- Developing and reporting on population health performance indicators
+- Develops and reports on population health performance indicators.

 GPO Box 825,